 Festivals: Vietnam hosts a variety of public festivals to celebrate popular cultural, historical, and religious events.
-Various communities hold parades to celebrate Liberation/Reunification Day, which commemorates the 1975 capture of Saigon (present-day Ho Chi Minh City) and the end of the Vietnam War (see p.
-16-21 of History and Myth).
-Independence/National Day recognizes Vietnam's 1945 declaration of independence from France and Japan (see p.
-13 of History and Myth).
+Various communities hold parades to celebrate Liberation/Reunification Day, which commemorates the 1975 capture of Saigon (present-day Ho Chi Minh City) and the end of the Vietnam War (see History and Myth).
+Independence/National Day recognizes Vietnam's 1945 declaration of independence from France and Japan (see History and Myth).

-Other festivals mark events in the lunar calendar (see p.
-2 of Time and Space), such as the widely celebrated Lunar New Year (Tet Nguyen Dan), when Vietnamese enjoy socializing and feasting with relatives and friends over the course of several days.
+Other festivals mark events in the lunar calendar (see Time and Space), such as the widely celebrated Lunar New Year (Tet Nguyen Dan), when Vietnamese enjoy socializing and feasting with relatives and friends over the course of several days.
 In one Tet Nguyen Dan tradition, families provide food offerings to kitchen guardian spirits believed to provide protection from evil influences over the subsequent year.

-During the Tet Trung Nguyen ("Wandering Souls" Day), a lunar holiday rooted in Buddhist traditions (see p.
-3-5 of Religion and Spirituality), Vietnamese celebrate their ancestors by preparing special offerings of food.
+During the Tet Trung Nguyen ("Wandering Souls" Day), a lunar holiday rooted in Buddhist traditions (see Religion and Spirituality), Vietnamese celebrate their ancestors by preparing special offerings of food.
 Other popular festivals include the King Hung festival and Tet Trung Thu (the Mid-Autumn Festival), and numerous celebrations of the harvest, the hunting season, and various other occasions.
 Most celebrations include feasting, music, and dance.